kelvintrankhoiminhconsulting-jpg/synthetic-employee-performance-analysis/README.md

 ### 3. Workload Context

-Average Calls/Day was included as an additional workload indicator.
+Average Calls/Day was included as an additional workload context measure.
 This provides context when comparing employees with different validated-claim results and helps avoid interpreting output without considering activity levels.

 ### 4. Weekly Trend